 You’ll usually have different groups of users that can be split across a few criteria.
-These criteria can be as simple as age and sex, or as complex as persona and purchase process.
+These criteria can be as simple, such as age and gender, or as complex as persona and purchase process.
 Unsupervised learning can help you accomplish this task automatically.

 Clustering algorithms will run through your data and find these natural clusters if they exist.
-For your customers, that might mean one cluster of 30-something artists and another of dog owning millennials.
+For your customers, that might mean one cluster of 30-something artists and another of millennials who own dogs.
 You can typically modify how many clusters your algorithms looks for, which lets you adjust the granularity of these groups.
 There are a few different types of clustering you can utilize:

 - K-Means Clustering – clustering your data points into a number (K) of mutually exclusive clusters.
 A lot of the complexity surrounds how to pick the right number for K.